 You need 35 qualifying years to receive the full State Pension.

-You can check your National Insurance record on GOV.UKOpens in a new window
+You can check your National Insurance recordOpens in a new window on GOV.UK.

 These National Insurance credits are called Specified Adult Childcare credits, and you’ll need to apply for them.

-To learn more about Specified Adult Childcare credits and how to apply, see GOV.UKOpens in a new window
+To learn more about Specified Adult Childcare credits and how to applyOpens in a new window see GOV.UK.